woyaofacai/FastECS/README.md

- TinyECS
+ FastECS
 =================
-TinyECS is a lightweight C++ ECS (Entity-Component-System) Library, which can be used in game programming, game engine design or any other C++ software compiled with the standard of C++17.
+FastECS is a lightweight C++ ECS (Entity-Component-System) Library, which can be used in game programming, game engine design or any other C++ software compiled with the standard of C++17.

 ## Download & Install
-TinyECS is a header-only library.
-The easiest way to start is to download the project onto your local environment, and include the single header file, "TinyECS.hpp", in any project.
+FastECS is a header-only library.
+The easiest way to start is to download the project onto your local environment, and include the single header file, "FastECS.hpp", in any project.
 Or you can use cmake to build the UnitTest demo given in the project.
 A 64bit C++ compiler supporting C++17 standard is a necessity, and the following compilers have already been tested:

 * MSVC 15 & 16  ( Visual Studio 2017 & 2019 )
 * GCC 8.2.0
 * Clang 8.0.0

 ## Tutorial
-Although TinyECS is tiny, it still supports the most essential and fundamental operations with good performance and high efficiency.
+Although FastECS is tiny, it still supports the most essential and fundamental operations with good performance and high efficiency.

 ### World & EntityContext
 These two concepts lay the foundations of the whole system.
 Any software system should only have one **World** object, but is permitted to create multiple **EntityContexts** at the same time.
 This gives developers a tool to differentiate entities by seperating them into different contexts.
 For example, your entire software may have several subsystems, in this situation, you can create one EntityContext for each subsystem; thus, entities in different subsystems are managed by their own contexts.